GetachewAbebe/Tavus_Practice/DEPLOYMENT.md

 # Deploying to Streamlit Cloud

-This guide will help you deploy VoiceFlow AI to Streamlit Cloud.
+This guide will help you deploy Broadgate to Streamlit Cloud.

 ## Prerequisites